landelare/landelare.github.io/_posts/2022-07-16-unity-starter-pack.md

 large setup or resolution-based cost, but they scale extremely well, so performance on a sandbox scene is not really relevant.

-With earlier versions, there were a few situations (mostly mobile and VR) where UE4 was still an obvious winner, but as time goes on, its advantage is eroding.

-For mobile specifically, UE4's API and runtime support has stagnated, and you'll probably need to use a custom engine build of `4.27-plus` to get accepted in the two big app stores.
-On the other hand, UE5 does not support 32-bit targets.

-VR has also been making steady progress; if you're not shipping right away, chances are all the remaining issues will have been fixed by the time you ship.
-Shipping for Quest is where one might consider sticking with UE4 for the time being.

-Unless you want to commit to the 4.27+ branch for your entire project, I would strongly recommend starting on the latest UE5 version right away to avoid generating extra porting work.

 # Development

 Unity has a very programmer-centric development style compared to Unreal, with